HMPO/hmpo-form-wizard/CONTRIBUTING.md

 Your JavaScript code should pass linting checks.

 For anything else, maintain 4-space, soft-tabs only indentation.
-No trailing whitespace.

 ### Testing